 by Helmut Rohrer - Rohrer GmbH

 This presentation provides an overview on the advantages and characteristics of linear power amplifiers.
-The use of linear amplifiers in applications such as laboratory, component tests, calibration, renewable energy and drive technology is explained.
+The use of linear amplifiers in applications such as laboratories, for component tests, calibration, renewable energy and drive technology is explained.
 This presentation helps engineers to understand the different types of linear amplifiers and provides knowledge on how to choose the correct amplifier for test applications.

 by Florian Hämmerle - OMICRON Lab

-Any regulated voltage supply, no matter if linear or switched, has the goal to provide a stable voltage to the load.
+Any regulated voltage supply, no matter if linear or switched, has the goal to provide a stable voltage to its load.
 This is only possible if the output impedance of the supply is sufficiently low.
-Due to bandwidth limits in the regulation this cannot be ensured for any frequency.
+Due to bandwidth limits in the regulation this cannot be ensured for all frequencies.
 To overcome this, capacitors are used to support the power supply in the higher frequency areas.
 The presence of high-Q capacitors such as MLCCs in combination with parasitic trace inductance or ferrite beads can lead to multiple resonance frequencies.
 These resonances can dramatically reduce the performance of the load and raise the risk of potential stability problems.

 Join our Open Lab after your daily work is done.
 We will have several measurement benches ready for you, where we can measure loop stability, PSRR, output impedance and more...

 So come whenever you want, have a beer, bring your power supplies and do some great measurements with us.